chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

   :language: chapel
   :lines: 148-149

-Again, in an array language, this computation would typically proceed by evaluating each operator in turn:
+Again, in an array language, this computation would typically be evaluted by applying each operator in turn:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel